MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 # Lab 3 - Exercise 1 - Compliance assessment

-Contoso Ltd. is expanding its operations into Europe and aims to boost sales by attracting a larger customer base for its products.
-However, the company is encountering challenges in meeting customers' IT security demands.
-Customers are keen on ensuring that their partners maintain a secure environment to facilitate safe collaboration and minimize the risk of data leaks and compromise of company assets.
-Many customers insist on evidence of well-established IT business processes and a robust security framework, often in the form of an ISO-27001 certification.

-To address this, the company has opted to engage an external audit firm to conduct an ISO27001 Audit and obtain the certification.
-It is imperative to assess the current organizational stance and develop an action plan to meet the ISO27001 requirements.
-As the company's cyber security architect, you have been given the task of identifying existing gaps and assigning people within the organisation specific tasks to resolve them.
+Contoso Ltd. is expanding into Europe to increase sales, but is having trouble satisfying customer IT security demands.
+Customers want Contoso to maintain a secure environment to facilitate safe collaboration and minimize the risk of data leaks and compromised company assets.
+Many customers require evidence of well-established IT business processes and a robust security framework, which is often in the form of an ISO-27001 certification.
+To address this, Contoso has decided to hire an external audit firm to conduct the ISO-27001 Audit and obtain the certification.
+It is necessary to assess the current organizational stance and develop an action plan to meet the ISO-27001 requirements.
+As the company's cyber security architect, you are tasked with identifying the existing gaps and assigning specific tasks to people within the organization to resolve them.

 ## Part 1: Design a solution (required)

-In this task you will design a concept to adress the challenges Contoso Ltd. is facing.
+In this task you will design a concept to address the challenges Contoso Ltd. is facing.

 ### Design Approach